 SFS and Your Home School

-The School for Field Studies (SFS) participants are registered at and receive transcripts from the University of Minnesota, which accredits SFS programs.
+The School for Field Studies (SFS) participants are registered at and receive transcripts from the University of Minnesota, our School of Record.
 The only exceptions are students from SFS Affiliate schools, who receive credit directly from their home institutions.
 Click here for a list of current affiliated institutions.

 SFS courses are approved and assigned course numbers by the University of Minnesota.
 Our semester programs in Australia and Turks & Caicos include four courses and carry a total of 16 semester-hour credits in biology or environmental studies.
 Our semester programs in the Mekong region, Peru, Costa Rica, Panama, and East Africa carry 18 semester-hour credits in biology, environmental studies, and language.
 Summer courses carry four semester-hour credits in environmental studies or public health, except for our Bhutan program, which offers six credits.
 Our summer sessions in Australia, Costa Rica, and East Africa are designed to be taken either individually for four credits or back-to-back for eight credits.

 Participants receive an official transcript from the University of Minnesota approximately six to eight weeks after the conclusion of the program for delivery to the office responsible for credit transfer at their home institutions.